The sea islands that extend along the Eastern coast of South Carolina and Georgia.

 Although the pristine beaches that ring the sea islands may seem to have been forgotten by time, they are, in fact, undergoing constant changes over time.
 Islands change shape as the wind, sun and sea conspire to redefine them over hundreds and thousands of years.

 Hunting Island, SC, for example, has been fighting the sea for several centuries now.
 One of South Carolina’s loveliest state parks, Hunting Island, is quite literally, being reclaimed by the sea.
-Its lush palm and oak forests are being consumed by the ever-encroaching waves and even the best efforts of the U.S. Marines to halt the erosion by moving massive sand dunes in the path of the sea appear to be in vain.
+Its lush palm and oak forests are being consumed by the ever-encroaching waves.
+Even the best efforts of the U.S. Marines to halt the erosion by moving massive sand dunes appear to be in vain.

 A Sea Island Guide: